-Edith How was born in 1875 and educated at the North London Collegiate School for Girls, a school formed and run by Frances Buss, an early supporter of women's suffrage.
+Edith How was born on 17th June, 1875.
+She was educated at the North London Collegiate School for Girls, a school formed and run by Frances Buss, an early supporter of women's suffrage.
 After obtaining a degree from University College, Aberystwyth, she became a lecturer at mathematics at Westfield College, but this came to an end when she married Herbert Martyn.

 Edith How-Martyn was an early recruit to the Women's Social and Political Union (WSPU) and was arrested in 1906 for trying to make a speech in the lobby of the House of Commons and was one of the first members of the organisation to be sent to prison.